Dotty was always convinced she could take "care" of herself, and then something changed.

 In my case, Dotty frequently sent me "care" packages when I was in college and grad school, she continued to send me these packages throughout my life.
 A care package always had cupcakes and Hershey bars in it.
 And then, who knew.
 Maybe a shirt or some other item of clothing.

 I really didn't get it when I was in school.
 I always thought, she could just send me the money, I can buy all this stuff right down the street.
 The real point of the "care" package did finally dawn on me as an adult.
-Care.
+Dotty was a very caring person.

 By the way, my sister Joanne still sends me "care" packages.
 Just like the one's Dotty use to send me.

-In 2004, I had Dotty down at the Medicaid office for a financial interview.
+In 2004 after Dotty was diagnosed with Alzheimer's, I took Dotty down to the Medicaid office for a financial interview.
 I was pretty dumb at the time, and I had bought into the myths that surround Alzheimer's.
 I figured I better get some paperwork in place for the day that I could no longer care for Dotty.
 I figured that day would be coming soon.

 While Dotty and I were waiting for our interview a Jamaican man walked in.
 A giant of a man I might add.
 He took one look and with great enthusiasm he started saying, Dotty, Dotty, Dotty.